asterd/nova-triage/README.md

 This is not a diagnosis engine.
 NovaTriage is built to help a clinician or caregiver understand the case faster and hand it off more safely.

-## Built for the Amazon Nova Hackathon
+## Built for the Amazon Nova Hackathon (But extensible as a product)

 NovaTriage is intentionally structured around Amazon Nova model specialization rather than a single generic prompt.